MARIA MARTINEZ-ORDAZ

 (second author | Joint with Luis Estrada- González)

-In: Carnielli W., Malinowski J. (eds) Contradictions, from Consistency to Inconsistency.
 Trends in Logic (Studia Logica Library), vol 47.
 Springer; pp 33-51, 2018.

 INCONSISTENCY * HISTORY OF LOGIC